wztech0192/js-tree-normalizer/README.md

 The return result will be a object of questions and entires

 `const {
-  result //normalized data array, entries //the entries of the normalized data
+    result //normalized data array,
+    entries //the entries of the normalized data
 } = normalizeData( OriginalDataArray, ChildrenPropertyNameString );`

 ## Denormalize Data
-//getDenormalizeMapper returns a callback function for Array.map
+getDenormalizeMapper returns a callback function for Array.map

-const denormalizedData = entries.map(
+`const denormalizedData = entries.map(
     getDenormalizeMapper(
         normalizedData, //first parameter take normalizedData array
         entities => {...entities}, //second parameter take a callback function for mapping leaf (entities, mapper) => ({   //second parameter take a callback function for mapping node